CERN issues two types of invoices : periodic (automatic) invoices and requests for funds (RFF):

 Reminders are in general not sent out for RFFs on Visiting Research Team Accounts.

-- All invoices from a Visiting Research Team Account must be issued to the institute which opened the Team Account (more details on 1.1.a);
+- All invoices from a Visiting Research Team Account must be issued to the Institution which opened the Account (more details on 1.1.a);

-- Only payments from the institute which opened the Team Account can be allocated to a Visiting Research Team Account;
+- Only payments from the Institution which opened the Account can be allocated to a Visiting Research Team Account;

-- Institutes cannot issue invoices in their name (i.e. with the institute’s header) which stipulates that the payment should be done via a Team Account;
+- Institutions cannot issue invoices in their name (i.e. with the institute’s header) which stipulates that the payment should be done on a Visiting Research Team Account;

-No financial transactions (including TIDs) are allowed between Visiting Research Team Accounts of different institutes.
-N.B.: Transfers between two Visiting Research Team Accounts of the same institute are authorized if the transaction is approved by the Team Account Manager(s);
+No financial transactions (including TIDs) are allowed between Visiting Research Team Accounts of different Institutions, unless they aim at correcting a mistake in the account used for a former transaction.
+N.B.: Transfers between two Visiting Research Team Accounts of the same Institution are authorized if the transaction is approved by the Third-Party Account Manager(s);

 No CERN funds can be transferred to a Visiting Research Team Account, with or without an invoice.